-The latest VECTRA 3D imaging system is used at Dee Why to help you make the right choices regarding your cosmetic surgery procedure.
+The latest VECTRA 3D imaging system is used at Bondi Junction to help you make the right choices regarding your cosmetic surgery procedure.
 The VECTRA’s three-dimensional computer models show you side-by-side, simulated before-and-after images.

 The VECTRA 3D imaging allows you to preview a variety of procedures offered by Dr Turner: